 Preeti has a graduate degree in Public Policy and International Development from Duke University’s Sandford School of Public Policy, Durham, USA.
 In her free time, she enjoys long bike rides and hikes, playing a variety of sports including tennis and swimming, cooking, and continuing to build her community.

-Khaldah Salih is Community Legal Worker at the Black Legal Action Clinic (BLAC), where she is responsible for BLAC’s law reform work, community outreach, and public legal education.
+Khaldah Salih was previously Community Legal Worker at the Black Legal Action Clinic (BLAC), where she was responsible for BLAC’s law reform work, community outreach, and public legal education.

 As an independent researcher, Khaldah has explored issues of surveillance, state violence and activism in Sudan.
 She has worked in several humanitarian and development organizations in Khartoum, Sudan, including the United Nations High Commissioner for Refugees (UNHCR), where she was a caseworker with refugees and asylum seekers, and was a Project Coordinator working on housing rights policy at the Centre for Equality Rights in Accommodation (CERA).

 Khaldah holds a bachelor’s degree from McGill University in Political Science and International Development, and a master’s degree from the University of British Columbia in Gender, Race, Sexuality and Social Justice.

 Daniel Skilleter is Director of Policy at Social Capital Partners.
 He’s a policy wonk who’s worked in the public, private, and (currently) not-for-profit sectors.
 While he initially headed to Queen’s Park with aspirations of working on health policy, the twists of political fate led him to the world of fiscal and economic policy – files he spent most of his time working on and learned to love.